-A lifetime pass to more than 2000 national parks and federal recreation areas is available for purchase to those 62 or older and a U.S citizen.
-They require proof of age and the cost is $80.
+A Lifetime Pass to more than 2000 National Parks and federal recreation areas is available to purchase for those 62 and older and a U.S. citizen.
+They require proof of age, and the cost is $80.
 You can purchase an annual pass instead for $20 if you prefer.

 Employees at locations that offer discounts do not always ask if you are eligible.
 They sometimes forget to inquire, or they may worry you might take offense if they do.
 If interested in saving money, don’t be afraid to ask!
 Take advantage of these deals once you become aware of them.
 When you ask about discounts at specific locations, request the best price before you ask about the “senior” discount.
 The discount for 55+ is not always lower than the best price they offer, especially for hotel rooms.